Helping you with the surrogacy process

 - The transfer of legal parenthood by way of a parental order

 A surrogacy agreement can be an extremely useful document to clearly set out everyone’s intentions before, during and after embarking on this process together.
 An agreement can clarify what role the surrogate will have and what rights and responsibilities the intended parents will have.
 A surrogacy agreement can outline all potential outcomes and eventualities to ensure everyone is entering into the arrangement with a full understanding of what to expect to avoid any issues later on occurring.

 It’s important to have the appropriate legal advice when developing your surrogacy agreement, which is where our experienced surrogacy solicitors in London, Richmond, Southampton and Hampshire can help.
 We will help you look at all the possible eventualities and make sure that the surrogacy agreement accurately reflects your intentions.

 For a child born via surrogacy to be legally considered the child of the intended parents, they must apply for a parental order.
 There are strict criteria that must be met for a parental order to be granted.
 Preparing an application and providing the correct evidence is therefore essential to obtain a parental order.
 Taking legal advice on obtaining a parental order can ensure there are no unforeseen delays.
 We can help you with any legal aspects of the surrogacy process, including parental order applications so that you do not encounter any unforeseen obstacles when having a child via surrogacy.

+We have offices in Southampton, London, Richmond, Guildford, Lymington and Woking and offer expert family law advice to clients nationwide.
 If you want to know more about the support we can offer to those planning to add to their family through surrogacy, please contact us.